Beyond Prompt-Induced Lies: Investigating LLM Deception on Benign Prompts: Large Language Model Usage

 \subsection{Deceptive Intention}

 Our first metric, \textit{deceptive intention}, captures the underlying goal driving a model's falsehoods, corresponding to the ``deliberate attempt'' within our definition.
 This concept is grounded in established models from psychology, which differentiate explicit and implicit objectives \citep{mcclelland1989self}, and is analogous to the outer goals and mesa-objectives in LLM reasoning contexts \citep{ji2025mitigating}.
-However, the implicit objective is not observable in this study since we focus on the deception of LLMs on benign prompts.
+However, the implicit objective is not observable in this study since the prompt is benign.

-We address this challenge based on a key premise: a model governed solely by a single explicit objective should exhibit similar performance on tasks of similar difficulty.
-This equivalence should hold regardless of the model's overall capabilities.
-Conversely, the emergence of an implicit objective, that interacts differently with each task may disrupt this symmetry, causing the explicit losses to diverge.
-Therefore, the observation of such a divergence is a sufficient, though not necessary, condition to infer the presence of a deceptive intention.
-Building on this, we mathematically formalize the direct deceptive intention score in Definition~\ref{def:deceptive-intention-positive}.
+\begin{revblock} To address this, we infer deceptive intention by measuring its observable consequences, a methodology analogous to those used to measure other forms of systemic bias.
+Our key premise is that a model governed solely by an explicit objective (e.g., ``be correct'') should exhibit \textbf{symmetric performance} on tasks of equivalent difficulty, even if their ground-truth answers differ.
+We operationalize this by designing a pair of tasks with equivalent reasoning complexity (detailed in Section~\ref{sec:contact-searching}).
+An ideal model, free of any implicit structural bias, should perform similarly on both.
+Conversely, an \textbf{implicit objective} (e.g., a ``preference for path completion'') would act as a task-specific bias, disrupting this symmetry.
+This bias would align with the explicit goal on certain tasks but conflict with it on others.
+This \textbf{systematic task-oriented output divergence} is a sufficient, though not necessary, condition to infer the presence of a hidden, goal-directed intention.
+Building on this, we mathematically formalize this divergence as the direct deceptive intention score in Definition~\ref{def:deceptive-intention-positive}. \end{revblock}